withware/asmackBOSHTest/README.md

 Purpose:

-A test app using Asmack that does simple chat over XMPP with Google Talk, and over BOSH with viprod server, to demonstrate our issue with BOSH.
+A test app using aSmack that does simple chat over XMPP with Google Talk, and over BOSH with viprod server, to demonstrate our issue with BOSH.

 --